 Each component in this layer has been explicitly developed over a certain storage technology.
 They rely on the Resource Registry to discover the information needed to connect to the underling storage.
 In other words, any component does not have hard-coded connection information or a local configuration file.
-This approach allows to retrieve the storage connection information by specifying the underlying storage technology and the enabling component to use.
+This approach allows retrieval of the storage connection information by specifying the underlying storage technology and the enabling component to use.

-The first filter allows switching to different storage backend at runtime and it supports the coexistence of different storage backend - particularly useful to migrate from one storage type to another without any downtime.
+The first filter allows switching to different storage backends at runtime and it supports the coexistence of different storage backends - particularly useful to migrate from one storage type to another without any downtime.

-The second filter allows keeping separated the connection information for each component.
+The second filter allows keeping separated connection information for each component.
 This allows supporting tailored access policies for each component, e.g. write-only for Auditing-lib connection and read-only for Auditing-analytics.

 The document-store-lib-BACKEND supports the connection to and the storage of Auditing data to the technology selected as persistence layer.
-It has been implemented to support the three underlying technologies: document-store-lib-couchdb, document-store-lib-couchbase, document-store-lib-mongodb;
+It has been extended to support the fourth underlying technologies TimescaleDB: , document-store-lib-couchbase, document-store-lib-mongodb; document-store-lib-timescaledb;

 The Accounting-analytics-persistence-BACKEND supports the connection to and the discovery and access of Auditing data to the technology selected as persistence layer.
-It has been implemented to support the three underlying technologies: Auditing-analytics-persistence-couchdb, Auditing-analytics-persistence-couchbase;
+It has been extended to support the fourth underlying technologies: Auditing-analytics-persistence-couchdb, Auditing-analytics-persistence-couchbase; Auditing-analytics-persistence-mongodb; Auditing-analytics-persistence-timescaledb;

 The Accounting-aggregator-persistence-BACKEND supports the connection to and the aggregation of Auditing data to the technology selected as persistence layer.
-It has been implemented to support the three underlying technologies: Auditing-aggregator-persistence-couchdb, Auditing-aggregator-persistence-couchdbse;
+It has been implemented to support the four underlying technologies: Auditing-aggregator-persistence-couchdb, Auditing-aggregator-persistence-couchbase; Auditing-aggregator-persistence-mongodb; Auditing-aggregator-persistence-timescaledb.